Mini indoor greenhouses are a pleasure for the eyes and the environment.

-Mini Indoor Greenhouse Hack #3: Greenhouse Time
+Mini Indoor Greenhouse Hack #4: Ensuring sunlight and temperature

 Make sure you put the mini greenhouse in a place that receives plenty of bright but indirect sunlight.

-Mini Indoor Greenhouse Hack #4: Caring for Seedlings
+Mini Indoor Greenhouse Hack #5: Seedling care

 Whenever the surface of the soil dries out, add water to the drip tray to allow the water to soak up through the bottom of the soil.